daisvke/woody-woodpacker/README.md

 |                         |                   |                         |
 +-------------------------+                   +-------------------------+
 ```
-Two distinct packers are involved: the packer and the unpacker.
+Two distinct elements are involved: the packer and the unpacker.

 The packer is a separate program that is used to encrypt or compress the target binary.
 It takes the original binary as input, applies specific encryption or compression techniques, and generates an encrypted or compressed binary as output.
 The packer is responsible for creating a specific format or structure for the encrypted/compressed binary, which may include additional information such as decryption routines or metadata.